 If you let the children explore with it on their own, I bet you will learn five new ways of using this.

-Having this letter recognition activity out at free choice is a great option because children interested in letters will have a chance to explore, but children who are not interested or ready to pay attention to letters yet can swing by pop a few bubbles and move on to something they are interested in.
+Having this letter recognition activity out at free choice is a great option.
+Children interested in letters will have a chance to explore.
+Children who are not interested or ready to pay attention to letters yet can swing by pop a few bubbles and move on to something they are interested in.

 Need some great alphabet books for your classroom too?
 I think these books are a great way to get those kids who are not into letters interested without pushing.
 Here is our list of 50 great alphabet books.